SciBorgs/SciGuides/projects/BasicArmBot.md

 - IO implementations of the hardware (that we just created!)
 - any control run on the RoboRIO (versus a motor or other hardware)
-- all commands, command factories, and related methods
+- all [commands](/reference-sheets/Command-based.md#commands), command factories, and related methods

-[comment]: # (add commands doc when merged)

 Think about how exactly we want our arm to act.
 It should be quick, but safe.